Harmonize (musician): Career

 On 30 January 2024 Harmonize released his single I Made It, which feature American rapper Bobby Shmurda and Kenyan singer Bien.

 After leaving WCB Wasafi, Harmonize started his own record label, Konde Music Worldwide, (also known as Konde Gang) and signed different artists such as Ibraah, Country Wizzy, Anjella, Killy and Cheedy all of which have left the label with the exception of Ibraah.

 In April 2025, Harmonize appointed Nigerian-born music executive, Geobek as his international artiste manager.
 In March 2025, Harmonize launched a two-day talent search for emerging artists in Lindi and Mtwara regions of Tanzania.

-On October, his 2025 single “Me Too” featuring frequent collaborator Abigail Chams earned a Grammy consideration.
+On October, his 2025 single "Me Too" featuring frequent collaborator Abigail Chams earned a Grammy consideration.
+On September 4, 2026 he released his sixth studio album titled "31", the 14-track project is named after the age he realized that life isn't the same as how he used to think and it explores themes of sobriety, overcoming internal battles, and navigating the weights of fame.